7-Day Typing Plan: Boost Your Speed and Accuracy

 3) Track WPM and accuracy together

-📅 The 7-Day Typing Plan
+📅 The Full 7-Day Typing Plan

 Day 1 — Home Row Fundamentals

 The home row is the foundation of touch typing: ASDF for the left hand and JKL; for the right.
 Keep your fingers resting here after every movement.
+This helps your hands learn where to return automatically.

 Day 2 — Reach the Top and Bottom Rows